 Chef and cookbook author Carla Hall attracted national attention with her lively personality and culinary talents while competing on Bravo TV’s “Top Chef.”
 The former model gained more fans and recognition on ABC-TV’s “The Chew,” as a food contributor on “GMA Day” and as a judge on Food Network shows.
 Hall’s passion for the culinary heritage of Black people and her expertise with foods from different cultures make her cookbooks best sellers.
 She served as a culinary ambassador for the Sweet Home Café at the National Museum of African American History and Culture.

-Favorite Place to Dine in Town: Cielo Rojo is a fine-casual Mexican restaurant in Takoma Park, Md. that Chef Hall can walk to from her home in Washington, D.C.
+Favorite Place to Dine in Town: Cielo Rojo is a fine-casual Mexican restaurant in Takoma Park, Maryland that Chef Hall can walk to from her home in Washington, D.C.

-Favorite Place to Dine Out of Town: A trip to Charleston gave Hall the opportunity to try out Sorghum & Salt.
+Favorite Place to Dine Out of Town: A trip to Charleston, South Carolina gave Hall the opportunity to try out Sorghum & Salt.
 She says the food is delicious at the restaurant opened by chef Tres Jackson in 2017.

 What Makes a Restaurant a Favorite: Chef Hall looks for different qualities in selecting hometown or out-of-town favorites.
 She prefers convenience, delicious food and a feeling of familiarity when dining at home.
 Carla looks for authentic food without pretentiousness when dining out away from home.
 Ingredients that are showcased and a great vibe at a restaurant let her leave the building feeling happy.